APIDevTools/swagger-express-middleware/docs/exports/createMiddleware.md

 **NOTE:** If you don't specify this parameter, then the default Express routing settings will be used (case-insensitive, non-strict).
 You can override this parameter (or the defaults) for any specific middleware by passing an Express App or Router to the middleware.

 * __callback__ (_optional_) - `function(err, middleware)`<br>
-A callback function that will be called once the Swagger API is fully parsed, dereferenced, and validated.
+A callback function that will be called once the OpenAPI definition is fully parsed, dereferenced, and validated.
 The second parameter is the [Middleware](Middleware.md) object that was created.